hero-technology-enabled-discoveries-understand-earth-seafloor.jpg

 In particular, a major community effort, SZ4D is currently situated to greatly expand infrastructure related to global hazards, but has major uncertainties around the appropriate technologies in these rapidly developing fields.
 Aggregating knowledge and identifying fruitful directions in this context can help accelerate the utilization of technological innovation for mitigating earthquake, volcanic and landscape hazards.

-This conference will summarize the state-of-the-art in exploring Earth’s seafloor, examine the most promising future directions of these technologies, and highlight applications for understanding hazards and increasing sustainability.
-The conference will consist of a series of lightning talks to initiate dialog in subsequent, small breakouts.
-The goal will be to identify the most promising directions for technological innovation in these fields, and future applications that might benefit hazard assessment and future sustainability efforts.
+This conference summarized the state-of-the-art in exploring Earth’s seafloor, examined the most promising future directions of these technologies, and highlighted applications for understanding hazards and increasing sustainability.
+The conference consisted of a series of lightning talks to initiate dialog in subsequent, small breakouts.
+The goal was to identify the most promising directions for technological innovation in these fields, and future applications that might benefit hazard assessment and future sustainability efforts.